linguini1/sortingAlgs/README.md

 # Sorting Algorithms

-<h3>All the algorithms were tested using integers and floats between 1 and 10.</h3>
+<h3>All the algorithms were tested using integers and floats between 1 and 10.
+Background processing tests were
+run with the CPU operating between 30-40%.</h3>

 # Analysis